Retroflex consonant: Occurrence

 Although data are not precise, about 20 percent of the world's languages contain retroflex consonants of one sort or another.
 About half of these possess only retroflex continuants, with most of the rest having both stops and continuants.

 Retroflex consonants are concentrated in the Indian subcontinent, particularly in the Indo-Aryan and Dravidian languages, but are found in other languages of the region as well, such as the Munda languages and Burushaski.

 The Nuristani languages of eastern Afghanistan also have retroflex consonants.
 Among Eastern Iranian languages, they are common in Pashto, Wakhi, Sanglechi-Ishkashimi, and Munji-Yidgha.
 They also occur in some other Asian languages such as Mandarin Chinese, Javanese and Vietnamese.
-In West Asia, the Shihhi Arabic variety also has retroflex approximants.

 The other major concentration is in the indigenous languages of Australia and the Western Pacific (notably New Caledonia).
-Here, most languages have retroflex plosives, nasal and approximants.
+Here, most languages have retroflex plosives, nasals and approximants.